 The Sanderson sisters waited 300 years to return on All Hallows’ Eve, but we won’t have to wait that long to get a sequel to Hocus Pocus.
-A new report, one we are positive fans will find “quite lovely,” says Disney+ is currently developing a followup to the 1993 cult classic that starred Bette Midler, Kathy Najimy, and Sarah Jessica Parker as three soul-sucking witches.
+In news that fans will find “quite lovely,” Disney+ is developing a followup to the 1993 cult classic that starred Bette Midler, Kathy Najimy, and Sarah Jessica Parker as three soul-sucking witches.
 And even though the last time we saw the children-hating siblings they had been turned to dust, the Mouse House is looking for a way to bring all of them back for a new story.

 Hocus Pocus 2 seems like a natural fit for the Disney+ slate, as the original film directed by Kenny Ortega has become a cult classic in the 25 plus years since its release.
 It has continued to find new fans after becoming a Halloween movie staple on cable television.
 However, its revered status with generations of viewers was not something many would have predicted.
 It initially disappointed, both with critics and at the box office.
 The movie was released to mostly negative reviews, and it pulled in under $40 million in the U.S.